 Being a good investor is all about education.
-There are so many facets to investing, that one person or blog just doesn’t have everything.
-In fact, you can spend years and years researching investing, and there will still be things to learn or stones left to turn.
-That’s why it’s important to turn to the best investing blogs.
+There are so many facets to investing, that one person or blog just doesn't have everything.
+In fact, you can spend years and years researching investing topics, and there will still be things to learn or stones left to turn.
+That's why it's important to turn to the best investing blogs.

 This is the fourth edition of the best investing blogs to follow.
-We stared this list to put together a single resource of amazing investors and their blogs – and over time that list has changed and evolved.
+We started this list to put together a single resource of amazing investors and their blogs - and over time that list has changed and evolved.

 So, if you want to continue to learn and read about interesting investment ideas, follow the investing blogs on this list.
-While they may not all be professional investors (although some are, and make a living from it), they all write about their experiences and share their knowledge.
+While they might not all be professional investors (although some are and make a living from it), they all write about their experiences and share their knowledge.